-I ended up quitting my accounting day job on May 1, 2013 and never looked back.
-Since then I’ve become the breadwinner for my husband and I, and we recently moved from Texas to Colorado.
+But first, a bit about my story.
+Back on May 1, 2013 I quit my accounting day to be my own boss and never looked back.
+Since then I’ve become the breadwinner for my husband and I, and we moved from Texas to Colorado in 2015.

 Spend 90 days tracking your situation